 Stepping onto the Mat

 I’ve been practicing meditation in one way, shape, or form since I was five.
 (This is one of the many benefits of growing up with a new-age mother.)
 It wasn’t until I was 27, however, that I discovered yoga.
-A friend that invited me to an ultra-beginner’s class, and since then I’ve committed to a solid on-again, off-again, off again practice for the past fifteen years.
+A friend had invited me to an ultra-beginner’s class, and since then I’ve committed to a solid on-again, off-again, off again practice for the past fifteen years.
 While I am more of an “ass over tea kettle” than a downward dog kind of guy, what I’ve learned on the mat has been much more than the asanas, or physical poses.
 While some yearn for the physical practice of yoga, I find myself much more attracted to the breathwork and mental benefits such as concentration and calmness.
 How do you truly show up and do the work like a Yogi?

 I won’t lie, my favorite pose is Savasana (the one where you lie on the floor and relax at the end of class), but while yoga often feels taxing on my body, the biggest takeaway from all my years of practice has been to simply step onto the mat.
 When we step onto the mat, we are committing, for that session, that we will put our best effort forward for that amount of time.
 Every time we show up, we show up to do our best, whatever our best might be that day.